BCA (Accountancy, Commercial Law & Information Systems) VUW, MSc Newcastle (UK), PhD Newcastle (UK)

-I have a PhD and MSc from the University of Newcastle upon Tyne and a Bachelor of Commerce focusing on Accountancy and Commercial Law from Victoria University.
-I've worked for a range of employers including the State Services Commission, Deloitte Touche Tohmatsu Limited, Accenture, the UK National Health System and the University of Newcastle upon Tyne.
+I have a PhD and MSc from the University of Newcastle upon Tyne and a Bachelor of Commerce focusing on Accountancy and Commercial Law from Victoria University of Wellington.
+Before returning to study I worked for a range of employers including the State Services Commission, Government Superannuation Fund, QEII Arts Council, Deloitte Touche Tohmatsu Limited, Accenture and the UK National Health System.
 I returned to New Zealand in 2003 to begin work as a lecturer at Victoria University of Wellington.

 My current research focuses on web browser security, network security, human aspects of information security and programmable networks.
 Previous work has been on anonymous auctions, language level security, and digital archiving.
 While in the United Kingdom, I was a research associate on the five nation European Union project Malicious and Fault Tolerant Internet Applications and also contributed to the Dependable Systems of Systems project focusing upon adaptive distributed systems to increase their reliability.

 I am a member of the New Zealand Internet Task Force, was a judge for the New Zealand iSANZ awards for excellence in Information Security in 2014, was co-leader of the New Zealand Honeypot chapter for more than five years, remain a member of the Honeyproject

 , have been a mentor for the Google Summer of Code